kevgo/vscode-markdown-ide/README.md

 <a type="configurationOptions">

-- **autocompleteTitleRegex:** Auto-completed links use the title of the linked document as the link title by default.
-If you want to use only parts of the linked document title, provide a regular expression with one capture group that extracts the phrase to use as the link title from the linked document title.
-If the regular expression doesn't match, it uses the full document title.
+- **autocompleteTitleRegex:** By default, titles of auto-completed links are the titles of the linked document.
+To use only parts of the linked document title, provide a regular expression with one capture group.
+If the regular expression doesn't match anything, it falls back to the full document title.

   As an example, let's say you want to link to a document with the filename `cpu.md` that contains `# Central Processing Unit (CPU)`.
-By default, the created link is `[Central Processing Unit (CPU)](cpu.md)`.
-If you set the regular expression `/\(([A-Z0-9]+)\)$/`, then the created link is `[CPU](cpu.md)`.
+By default, the auto-completed links this extension creates look like `[Central Processing Unit (CPU)](cpu.md)`.
+If you set the regular expression `/\(([A-Z0-9]+)\)$/`, then an auto-completed link to this file looks like `[CPU](cpu.md)`.

 </a>